 Bay windows are unmistakable.
 The tall panes, concave layout, and ample view you get from bay windows are distinct from other windows, so they need some special consideration when shopping for a window treatment.
 Fort Lauderdale homeowners should look at window treatments that match a bay window’s eye-catching shape, protect your privacy, and look elegant in your family room or living room.
 Fortunately, there are a number of window treatments that fill all those roles.

-Regardless of their shape or style, windows that are close to your ceiling can be hard to put window treatments on.
+Regardless of their shape or style, windows that are close to your ceiling can be difficult to put window treatments on.
 Typically, the tops of the windows are outside normal reach, and getting the stepladder out every day is a hassle.
 That means that homeowners in Fort Lauderdale with taller windows should choose a window treatment that can either stay in a fixed position, or operate remotely.
-It would be even better if that window treatment could also effectively block sunlight from coming in.
+It would be a bonus if that window treatment could also effectively block sunlight from coming in.

 The Sunburst recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
 Automated shades can open or shut with the quick push of a button, without any hassle.
-On the other hand, with plantation shutters several homeowners opt to position the louvers in a single ideal position, and seldom, if ever reposition the louvers.
-Both window treatments address the biggest problem of tall windows!
+On the other hand, with plantation shutters several homeowners opt to position the louvers in a single ideal position, and rarely if ever reposition the louvers.
+Both window treatments address the biggest problem of high ceiling windows!

 Eyebrow windows are the semi-arched windows that are almost always found above other, usually square windows.
 As a result of their location and individual shape, eyebrow windows come with issues that no other windows do when it comes to finding the perfect window treatment.